bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

 ### Display Mode Affects Linking

-This is also a good place to note that the `2ND LINK` function is the only complex functionality that is affected by the display mode.
-The `2ND LINK` function merges 2 real numbers from `Y` and `X` registers using the *display mode* that is currently in effect.
+The `2ND LINK` function is the only complex functionality that is affected by the complex display mode.
+The `2ND LINK` function merges 2 real numbers from `Y` and `X` registers and it uses the *display mode* that is currently in effect to perform that merge.
 (It did not make sense for it to do anything else.)

 In other words: